zuozhenggh/learning-library/developer-library/python-on-atp/show-customers/show-customers.md

 ## Before You Begin
 ### Objectives
-- Show the regions in map from the shapefile.
+- Show the regions in map from the shapefile

 ### Introduction